Cybersecurity Best Practices: 7 Things to Teach Your Employees

 You should also only allow select devices on your network.
 Assume that any device from outside your company is compromised until proven otherwise.
 For instance, allowing employees to connect their smartphones to the same network that your servers are on is a bad idea.

 You should also ensure that you are using a firewall.
 If you're not using a firewall, getting into your network is trivial.
+Just remember to run a vulnerability scan at least once a month so you know where your weaknesses lay.

-6. Teach Employees to Avoid Unknown Webpages
+6. Teach Employees to Avoid Unknown Web Pages

-Many pieces of malware install themselves via drive-by-downloads.
+Many pieces of malware install themselves via drive-by downloads.
 These downloads are stealthy and you won't know that they've installed themselves until it's too late.

 Cybersecurity employee training needs to include information on drive-by-downloads.
 This means teaching employees not to click on suspicious links in emails or on pop-up adverts.